 I'm driven by my passion for creating connection between people.

 Humans are complicated, computers are cool.
 Thus I use computers to better understand people.
 My research interests involve investigating how people understand and process information using mixed reality.
-Currently, I'm working on my PhD in the Synthetic Reality Lab (SREAL) advised by Dr. Gregory F. Welch and Dr. Gerd Bruder at the University of Central Florida.
+Currently, I'm working on my PhD in Computer Science at the University of Central Florida, where I'm part of the Synthetic Reality Lab (SREAL), advised by Dr. Gregory F. Welch and Dr. Gerd Bruder.

-Catch me outside the lab rock climbing, playing too much pinball, exploring new cafes and street markets, or watching movies!
+Catch me outside the lab rock climbing, playing too much pinball, or exploring new cafes and street markets!

 May 2024: Received my B.S. in Computer Science from the University of Minnesota 🎓